dinosath/axum-template/README.md

 2. **Planner stage**: Analyzes dependencies to create a recipe
 3. **Builder stage**: Builds dependencies (cached), then builds your application
 4. **Runtime stage**: Minimal Alpine image with just the binary

-## Why Are Some Structs Red in the IDE?

-Many files end with `.baker.j2` and contain Jinja template syntax (`{{ ... }}`, `{% ... %}`) that is not valid Rust until Baker renders them.
-IDE errors here are expected and harmless; the generated project after running Baker will compile with Cargo.

 ## Features
 - Rust backend powered by axum